This post may contain affiliate links.

 Instructions

-• Boil the cauliflower in a large pan of salted water for 5-7 minutes until the florets are almost, but not quite, cooked.
-(When you poke a knife into a stem, it should go in easily but not be soft.)
+• Cook the cauliflower in a large saucepan of boiling salted water for 5-7 minutes, until the florets are almost, but not quite, cooked.
+(When you poke a knife into a stem it should be just tender.)

-• Preheat the oven to 200C (you can do this when you start cooking) and bake for 15-20 minutes until the cheese on top is melting and golden.
+• Bake in the preheated oven for 15-20 minutes until the cheese on top is melting and golden.

 Notes